Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: Introduction

 \subsection{Contribution}

-The present paper has two main contributions: (I) a novel stick-breaking approximation (SBA) for $\chi$, sampled by the~\nameref{alg:SBA} below, and an explicit characterisation of the law of its error (see Theorem~\ref{thm:error} below); (II) an analysis of the SBA as a Monte Carlo algorithm for functionals of interest in applied probability.
-Contribution~(II), described in Section~\ref{sec:main} below, includes the geometric decay of the strong error and the central limit theorem for the MC estimator based on the~\nameref{alg:SBA} for various classes of functions of $\chi$ arising in applications (e.g. locally Lipschitz and barrier-type).
+The present paper has two main contributions: (I) a novel stick-breaking approximation (SBA) for $\chi$, given in Equation~\eqref{eq:SBA} and sampled by the algorithm~\nameref{alg:SBA} below, and an explicit characterisation of the law of its error (see Theorem~\ref{thm:error} below); (II) an analysis of the SBA as a Monte Carlo algorithm for functions of interest in applied probability.
+Contribution~(II), described in Section~\ref{sec:main} below, includes the geometric decay of the strong error and the central limit theorem for the MC estimator based on~\nameref{alg:SBA} for various classes of functions of $\chi$ arising in applications (e.g. locally Lipschitz and barrier-type).
 Moreover, Section~\ref{sec:main} develops the MLMC and unbiased extensions of the SBA, both of which have optimal computational complexity.
 In the present subsection we describe Contribution~(I).
-We start by giving an intuitive account of the SBA based on the theory of concave majorants of L\'evy processes from~\citep{MR2978134}.